netzpirat/haml-coffee/README.md

 $ haml-coffee -i template.haml -o t.js
 ```

-This created a template named `t.js`.
+This creates a template named `t.js`.
 You can also set a directory as input and give a output file name for
 concatenating all output into a single file:

 ```bash